microsoft/playwright/docs/src/running-tests-js.md

 ### Run tests on different browsers

-To specify which browser you would like to run your tests on use the `--project` flag followed by the name of the browser.
+To specify which browser you would like to run your tests on, use the `--project` flag followed by the name of the browser.

 ```bash
 npx playwright test --project webkit
 ```

-To specify multiple browsers to run your tests on use the `--project` flag multiple times followed by the name of each browser.
+To specify multiple browsers to run your tests on, use the `--project` flag multiple times followed by the name of each browser.

 ```bash
 npx playwright test --project webkit --project firefox